What Happens When You Smoke Marijuana Every Day?

 Note: This article addresses recreational cannabis use.
 Patients who require medical cannabis on a daily basis to cope with the debilitating symptoms of diseases will not be considered here when discussing any negative effects of marijuana.

 The popularity of cannabis use has never been higher.
 Reports from Colorado show that consumers have already purchased more weed by October 2020, than they did in all of 2019.
-Additionally, five more states approved either recreational or medical weed use in the November election and there are now 11 states (plus the District of Columbia) where recreational use is legal and 35 states that allow medical use.
+Additionally, several states approved either recreational or medical weed use in the 2020 election and throughout 2021, so now there are now 18 states (plus the District of Columbia) where recreational use is legal and 36 states that allow medical use.
 With so many people lighting up we thought it would be wise to take a quick look at the toll that cannabis can take on the body when consumed on a daily basis.

 How Cannabis Affects the Body and the Brain